-Traditional tabbouleh uses bulgur wheat, but swapping that for quinoa makes this one powerful side dish!
-This recipe is gluten free, packed with vitamins and minerals, full of protein, and detoxifying to boot!
-Plus, it is chalk full of fresh herbs, a touch of lemon, and juicy tomatoes which means it is also one of the tastiest and healthiest sides, too!
+Traditional tabbouleh (aka tabouli) uses bulgur wheat as the grain, but swapping that for quinoa makes this one nutrient dense side dish!
+This recipe is gluten free, vegan, packed with vitamins and minerals, full of protein, and all of that parsley and lemon makes it detoxifying to boot!

 - 1 cup dry quinoa, rinsed very well and drained

-- 3/4 cup chopped fresh Italian flat leaf parsley
+- ¾ cup chopped fresh parsley (flat leaf or curly)

 - 5 green onions, thinly sliced, white and light green parts only